 Joining the Pieces for the Upper Cubbies

-After the pieces were cut, I pre-drilled screw holes to attach the five vertical pieces to the header piece:
+After the pieces were cut for the corner mudroom storage, I pre-drilled screw holes to attach the five vertical pieces to the header piece:

-After applying some construction adhesive, the clamp help hold the pieces in place while I inserted some screws from underneath (in the holes I pre-drilled earlier):
+After applying some construction adhesive, the clamp helped hold the pieces in place while I inserted some screws from underneath (in the holes I pre-drilled earlier):

 The upper cubbies are starting to come together now.
 Here they are with the five vertical pieces attached (note that the whole thing is upside down at the moment):